 Are There any Risks to Midwives Taking Uninsured Clients into Care?

 HIROC provides liability insurance for midwives if clients launch a law suit within Canada.
 HIROC only provides some coverage for suits launched outside of Canada.
 For that reason, HIROC recommends that all clients who may relocate to a country outside of Canada sign a Governing Law and Jurisdiction Agreement (GLJA).
 These forms are designed to assist in establishing Canadian jurisdiction for any potential legal actions that may result from care or treatment provided by health-care organizations or Canadian midwives.
 Identify clients who might need to sign the GLJA by assessing the likelihood of them returning to a foreign country, particularly the United States.
 If a client doesn't have OHIP coverage, that should be a prompt to inquire a bit further into the strength of their ties to Canada.
 When in doubt, sign the GLJA.
 The forms can be found on the joint statements page of the HIROC website.
-For more information, please see the Governing Law and Jurisdiction Agreement form and instructions (PDF, 1.1 MB) or contact the AOM’s risk management department.
+For more information, please contact the AOM’s risk management department.